Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Abstract

 \section{Abstract}

-The rise of machine-to-machine communications has rekindled the interest in random access protocols and their use to support a massive number of uncoordinatedly transmitting devices.
-The classic ALOHA approach is developed under a collision model, where slots that contain collided packets are considered as waste.
+The rise of machine-to-machine communications has rekindled the interest in random access protocols as a support for a massive number of uncoordinatedly transmitting devices.
+The legacy ALOHA approach is developed under a collision model, where slots containing collided packets are considered as waste.
 However, if the common receiver (e.g., base station) is capable to store the collision slots and use them in a transmission recovery process based on successive interference cancellation, the design space for access protocols is radically expanded.
 We present the paradigm of \emph{coded random access}, in which the structure of the access protocol can be mapped to a structure of an erasure-correcting code defined on graph.
 This opens the possibility to use coding theory and tools for designing efficient random access protocols, offering markedly better performance than ALOHA.
-Several instances of coded random access protocols are described, as well as a case study on how to upgrade a legacy ALOHA wireless system using the ideas of coded random access.
+Several instances of coded random access protocols are described, as well as a case study on how to upgrade a legacy ALOHA system using the ideas of coded random access.